-Workers’ Compensation Benefits in Mansfield
+Workers’ Compensation Benefits in New Jersey

 Lost wages cover any earnings you’d miss out on during your recovery time.
 The coverage lasts the entire period you are out of work and ends when you return.
 You’ll receive weekly payments equal to 70% of your average weekly earnings.
 Additionally, your payout cannot exceed 75% of the Statewide Average Weekly Wage (SAWW), nor can it fall below 20% of it.

-Workers’ comp benefits will cover most of the medical expenses you’ll accrue due to your injury and recovery.
+Workers’ compensation benefits will cover most of the medical expenses you’ll accrue due to your injury and recovery.
 Examples of expenses covered are hospitalizations, procedures, surgeries, therapies, prescription drugs, and other costs you’ll incur during the illness or injury.
 The coverage window lasts from the time of injury till a doctor reports a full or partial recovery.